Updated: Aug 25

-In a brief moment, I realized how much I missed pastor tacos blanketed in cilantro and onion, topped with that magical, spicy green sauce!
-Needless to say, I ordered a mini buffet.
-Let me assure you that the tacos did not disappoint- my stomach had happily hit the jackpot!
+My eyes were bigger than my stomach when I glanced at the menu, coupled with edible air.
+At this moment, I realized how much I missed pastor tacos blanketed in cilantro and onion, topped with that magical spicy green sauce, since leaving Austin last year.
+After devouring my mini buffet, I can assure you that the tacos did not disappoint--my stomach had happily hit the jackpot!

 There are many choices when considering Mexican cuisine around Brady.
 However, this location offers a balanced menu where tex mex cuisine meets authentic.
 As someone who relishes complex flavors, I had a few questions after devouring my robust plate of deliciousness.
 I made my way back after the lunch rush with a few “need to know” questions in mind. what is the #2 in the name about?
 Where did this food truck come from?
 Most importantly, what was that unforgettable flavor in the consome that I submerged my shredded beef taco in?!